cypik/terraform-gcp-sql-db/README.md

 - `name` : The name for Cloud SQL instance.
 - `first_ip_address` : The first IPv4 address of any type assigned.
 - `connection_name` : The connection name of the instance to be used in connection strings.
-- `ip_address` : The first public (PRIMARY) IPv4 address assigned for the master instance.
+- `ip_address` : The first `public (PRIMARY)` IPv4 address assigned for the master instance.
-- `private_ip_address` : The first private (PRIVATE) IPv4 address assigned for the master instance.
+- `private_ip_address` : The first `private (PRIVATE)` IPv4 address assigned for the master instance.
 - `self_link` : The URI of the master instance
 - `server_ca_cert` : The CA Certificate used to connect to the SQL Instance via SSL.
 - `service_account_email_address` : The service account email address assigned to the instance.

 ## Examples
-For detailed examples on how to use this module, please refer to the [EXAMPLE](https://github.com/cypik/terraform-gcp-sql-db/tree/master/example) directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-gcp-mssql/tree/master/example) directory within this repository.

 ## Author
 Your Name Replace **'[License Name]'** and **'[Your Name]'** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-gcp-sql-db/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-gcp-mssql/blob/master/LICENSE) file for details.